Family Staff Connections Important to Conner Prairie

 This 2021 season of “doppelgangers” was a snapshot, a moment in time, that might not happen again.
 While it lasted, it reminded us that Conner Prairie truly is a family affair.

 About the Author

-Carol Emmert has loved Conner Prairie since childhood.
+Carol Noel has loved Conner Prairie since childhood.
 She is our Recruitment and Volunteer Manager, a position where her kids jokingly call her Conner Prairie’s Professional Mom.
 Carol shared her love of Conner Prairie, the outdoors and history with her (now adult) children at a young age.
 This threesome shares a combined 30 years of volunteer and staff experience across the grounds.